By Steve & Tamami Laser

 The all-new regular production Supra is expected to debut in Toyota showrooms about a year from now (as a 2020 model; our best guess for launch timing).
 The GR Supra Racing concept is scheduled for release next month – in a new update of the Gran Turismo Sport Video game being developed by Polyphony Digital Inc.

-News source, photos and video courtesy Toyota Motor Corp.
-Additional photos (as noted) courtesy Newspress.
+News source and photos courtesy of Toyota Motor Corp.
+Additional photos (as noted) courtesy of Newspress.